enzo-project/enzo-dev/doc/manual/source/physics/hydro_methods.rst

 .. _hydro_methods:

-Hydro Methods
+Hydro and MHD Methods
 =============================

-There are five possible routines in Enzo for calculating the evolution of the gas.
+There are five possible routines in Enzo for calculating the evolution of the gas with and without magnetic fields.
+Below is a brief description of each method, including the parameters associated with each one and a link to further reading.

 Method 0: Piecewise Parabolic Method (PPM)
 ------------------------------------